-A risk management issue that merits special attention in the coming year is cyber-security.
-Online security breaches, theft of proprietary or commercially sensitive information and damage to IT infrastructure can have a significant financial and reputational impact on companies.
-The prevalence of these risks has been exacerbated by developments in cloud computing, mobile technology and social media, among others.
-Despite the attention this issue has gained, a survey report issued last year by the Carnegie Mellon University CyLab suggested that boards "still are not undertaking key oversight activities related to cyber risks, such as reviewing budgets, security program assessments and top-level policies; assigning roles and responsibilities for privacy and security; and receiving regular reports on breaches and IT risks."
+In the wake of numerous high-profile cases over the recent years, risks related to cybersecurity and IT oversight continue to be issues that merit ever-increasing attention and oversight.
+As recent examples have highlighted, online security breaches, theft of personal data, proprietary or commercially sensitive information and damage to IT infrastructure are omnipresent threats and can have a significant financial and reputational impact on companies.
+The prevalence of these risks has been exacerbated by rapid innovations in cloud computing, data aggregation, mobile technology and social media, among others.
+Despite the increased attention this issue has gained recently, a survey report issued last year by PricewaterhouseCoopers indicated that a majority of directors still believe that their board should increase its focus on IT risks such as cybersecurity.
 In addition, boards should be mindful of potentially enhanced disclosure requirements for cybersecurity risks.
-Last year, the SEC reviewed public company disclosures relating to cybersecurity risks and issued comment letters to approximately 50 companies, and in May, the Chairman of the U.S. Senate Committee on Commerce, Science and Transportation highlighted this issue in a letter to the SEC urging expanded disclosure requirements for cybersecurity practices and risks.
+Last year, the SEC reviewed public company disclosures relating to cybersecurity risks and issued comment letters to approximately 20 companies, and in June, Luis A. Aguilar, a Commissioner of the SEC, gave a speech at The New York Stock Exchange in which he emphasized that ensuring the adequacy of a company's cybersecurity measures is an increasingly important part of a board's risk oversight function.

 The focus on risk management is a top governance priority of institutional investors.
-A PricewaterhouseCoopers survey report issued in 2013 indicated that risk management was the issue most frequently cited by investors as either the most important issue or a very important issue for boards, ranking above strategic planning, executive compensation and succession planning.
+A PricewaterhouseCoopers survey report issued in 2014 indicated that risk management remains a top priority for investors, and a 2014-2015 National Association of Corporate Directors (NACD) survey revealed that risk oversight was one of the top five issues discussed with institutional investors.
 In exceptional circumstances, this scrutiny can translate into shareholder campaigns and adverse voting recommendations from ISS.
 ISS will recommend voting "against" or "withhold" in director elections, even in uncontested elections, when the company has experienced certain extraordinary circumstances, including material failures of risk oversight.
 In 2012, ISS clarified that such failures of risk oversight will include, among other things, bribery, large or serial fines or sanctions from regulatory bodies and significant adverse legal judgments or settlements.
 As a case in point, in connection with the ongoing FCPA investigation at Wal-Mart, ISS recommended voting against the chairman, CEO and audit committee chair "due to the board's failure to adequately communicate material risk factors to shareholders, and to reassure shareholders that the board was exercising proper oversight and stewardship and would hold executives accountable if appropriate."